 Can I wash my hands during a boil water advisory?

 Yes.
 Vigorous hand-washing with soap and your tap water is safe for basic personal hygiene.
-However, if you are washing your hands to prepare food, you should wash your hands with boiled (then cooled) water, disinfected or bottled water and hand-washing soap.
+However, if you are washing your hands to prepare food, you should wash your hands with boiled (then cooled) water or bottled water and hand-washing soap.
 Alternatively, you could wash hands with tap water, followed by the use of hand sanitizer.